lukem512/pronounceable/README.md

 Pronounceable is a small module that allows you to test a word for pronounceability.

-To use it, simple install via NPM and include it in your project file.
+To use it, simply install via NPM and include it in your project file.

 ```
 	var pronounceable = require('pronounceable');